jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/logs.md

 What you want Cyberdrop-DL to call the scrape error log.
 For relative paths, the final path will be `log_folder` / `scrape_error_urls`

-Cyberdrop-DL will output the links it fails to scrape, and the reason in CSV format.
+Cyberdrop-DL will output the links it fails to scrape, the reason and their origin in CSV format.

 ## `webhook`